space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 ## Appeals of Mistaken Bans

-If the appeal disputes the events which were used to justify the ban, the first appeal of a voucher or permanent ban may only be declined after it has been verified that it was appropriately placed.
+Unless the ban was an upgrade resulting from an unsucessful appeal, if an appeal disputes the events which were used to justify the ban, the first appeal of a voucher or permanent ban may only be declined after it has been verified that it was appropriately placed.

 ## Appeal Hijacking